same as: /cot|cut/ or /c(o|u)t/

 >> dates.scan(%r{([^/]+)/([^/]+)/([^/,]+),?})

-Sometimes, it is easier to use positive character class and invert the boolean result instead of negating the character class.
+Sometimes, it is easier to use positive character class and invert the boolean result instead of using a negated character class.

 >> words = %w[tryst fun glyph pity why]